ricsanfre/pi-cluster/docs/_docs/monitoring.md

 The following chart configuration is provided:

-- Grafana front-ed configured to run behind HTTP proxy in /grafana subpath (`grafana.ini.server`)
+- Grafana front-end configured to run behind HTTP proxy in /grafana subpath (`grafana.ini.server`)
 - Admin password is specified (`grafana.adminPassword`)
 - Additional plugin(`grafana.plugins`), `grafana-piechart-panel` needed in by Traefik's dashboard is installed.
 - Loki data source is added (`grafana.additionalDataSource`)